algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport45.md

 ### Project Charter

-The Project Manager finishes the project charter.
+The Project Manager finished the project charter.

 *Raphël Descamps*

 ### Next week's schedule

-- Junior Software Engineer need to keep working on their assemblies.
+- Junior Software Engineer need to keep working on their assemblies learning.

 - The Tech Lead is responsible for advancing the redaction of the technical.

-- The Manager program must finish the functionnal by Monday.
+- The Program Manager must finish the functional by Monday.

-- Then the entire team must take note of the functionnal and Q&A must check and pass on any corrections to be modified before returning the functional to the stakholder.
+- Then the entire team must take notes of the functionnal and QA must check and pass on any corrections to be made before returning the functional to the stakeholder.